Aravella Simotas: 2010 election

 Simotas was first elected to office in 2010.
 She received the Democratic Party nomination and ran unopposed in the November 2, 2010, general election.

 2012 election

 Simotas was unopposed in the 2012 Democratic primary.
 In the general election, she ran on both the Democratic and Working Families Party lines and was opposed by Republican Julia Haitch.

 According to preliminary results collected by the Daily News, Simotas won re-election to the State Assembly, for the new District 36, in the general election on November 6, 2012, with 84% of the vote.

 2020 election

 She lost her 2020 Democratic primary to Zohran Mamdani.

 Committee assignments

-Simotas's Committee Assignments as of 2018 included:
+During her time in the State Assembly, Simotas's committee assignments included: